3 Week 2: JOINs, More WHERE, Boolean Logic, ORDER BY

 ON p.person_id = po.person_id

-For the second JOIN, we have:
+For the second JOIN, we could have:

 INNER JOIN concept AS c